-The company is not placing enough value on feedback and counselling, according to 38 respondents (33.62%).4.6 Training Program Nomination After a performance assessment is completed, workers who are falling behind are often recommended for the company's internal training programmes.
+The company is not placing enough value on feedback and counseling, according to 38 respondents (33.62%).4.6 Training Program Nomination After a performance assessment is completed, workers who are falling behind are often recommended for the company's internal training programmes.
+When workers do a good job, it shows that they care about their work and attempt to do it even better when they are publicly acknowledged and recognised for it.